ACT — Trinsic

 Are you more than your story about yourself?

 I am my thoughts and feelings.
 When I feel ashamed, I am a shameful person.
-My inner states define me.

 I know what I'm thinking and feeling, but I am the one who notices these things.
 I am not identical to them.